makman568/algofun/pq/traffic/consensus_traffic.md

 *   **Cert Vote Phase:** The theoretical expectation is **≈ 233 unique votes**, based on the calculation with `N=1,500`.

 *   **Next Vote Phase:** "Next" votes are a core liveness mechanism.
 They are cast when a round is taking too long to certify a block, allowing the network to formally agree to move on to the next round.
 While they can be sent ahead of time as part of general network pipelining, their primary role is not pipelining itself, but ensuring the chain does not stall.
-The theoretical expectation for the number of potential Next voters is ≈ 477, based on the calculation with N=5,000.
+The theoretical expectation for the number of potential Next voters is ≈ 477, based on the calculation with N=5,000, but these votes are typically absent in healthy rounds because the liveness path rarely triggers.

-Summing the core components (Proposals, Soft, Cert) gives a total **theoretical core consensus traffic of ≈ 607 messages per round.**
+Summing the core components (Proposals, Soft, Cert) gives a total **theoretical core consensus traffic of ≈ 607 messages per round.** Including the liveness contingency adds another ≈ 477 potential Next votes, yielding ≈ 1,084 messages only in rounds that actually require the fallback.

 ---
 # Part II: Protocol Optimizations and Empirical Effects